 The seasons will also affect what birds you see in your garden – with summer bringing exotic visitors such as swallows and winter bringing in some unusual birds to our gardens in search of food.
 For more information about the birds you might see in your garden in winter, read our guide to winter garden bird spotting.

-Climate, too, can have an affect and you're far more likely to see smaller birds early in the year after a mild winter, which explains why smaller birds such as long-tailed tits and coal tits are more numerous in survey results following a mild winter, such as in 2016 and 2017, with long-tailed tits having entered the top ten instead of the collared dove (now .
+Climate, too, can have an affect and you're far more likely to see smaller birds early in the year after a mild winter, which explains why smaller birds such as long-tailed tits and coal tits are more numerous in survey results following a mild winter, such as in 2016 and 2017, when long-tailed tits entered the top ten and pushed the collared dove to 11th.

-Anyone interested in counting garden birds throughout the rest of the year should look into the British Trust for Ornithology's Garden BirdWatch initiative.
+Anyone interested in counting garden birds throughout the rest of the year should look into the British Trust for Ornithology's Garden BirdWatch initiative, which asks members to send in weekly lists of what they've seen in the garden.

 Find out how you can take part in the RSPB Big Garden Birdwatch